 How can poisoning be prevented?

 Never give medications or supplements to a pet without first consulting a veterinarian.
-Do not leave any vitamins and supplements where unattended pets may reach them.
-It is not uncommon for pets to chew through closed bottles.
-Curious pets may want to check out purses, back packs, lunch boxes or suitcases.
+Do not leave any vitamins or supplements where unattended pets may reach them.
+It is common for pets to chew through closed bottles.
+Curious pets may want to check out purses, backpacks, lunch boxes or suitcases.
 These items should not be left in areas where pets can get into them.
 Do not assume a pet will avoid eating something just because it has a bad taste.
-If medications/plants/seasonings are dropped, confine all pets in another area of the home until all the material can be picked up.
+If medications/ plants/seasonings are dropped, confine all pets to another area of the home until all the material can be picked up.

-Whenever a toxic exposure is suspected, immediate action is recommended.
+Whenever a poison exposure is suspected, immediate action is recommended.
 Early consultation and treatment are often less expensive and can help prevent serious health effects.